dmaksimov/docs/contributing.md

 # Contributing

-Thank you for reading this section, our small team truly appreciates every contribution made by our community: feature requests, bug reports, and especially pull requests!.
+Thank you for reading this section, our small team truly appreciates every contribution made by our community: feature requests, bug reports, and especially pull requests!
 If you have _any_ questions please feel free to reach out to our Core team on [Slack](https://slack.getdirectus.com).

 ❤️ _The Core Directus Team_